mchagneux/computo_paper/paper.md

 ## Practical impact and future goals

-We successfully tackled video object counting on river banks, in particular issues which could be adressed independently of detection quality.
+We successfully tackled video object counting on river banks, in particular issues which could be addressed independently of detection quality.
 Moreover the methodology developed to assess count quality enables us to precisely highlight the challenges that pertain to video object counting on river banks.
-Conducted in coordination with Sufrider Foundation Europe, an NGO specialized on water preservation, our work marks an important milestone in a broader campaign for macrolitter monitoring and is already being used in a production version of a monitoring system.
+Conducted in coordination with Surfrider Foundation Europe, an NGO specialized on water preservation, our work marks an important milestone in a broader campaign for macrolitter monitoring and is already being used in a production version of a monitoring system.
 That said, large amounts of litter items are still not detected.
 Solving this problem is largely a question of augmenting the object detector training dataset through crowdsourced images.
 A [specific annotation platform](https://www.trashroulette.com) is online, thus the amount of annotated images is expected to continuously increase, while training is provided to volunteers collecting data on the field to ensure data quality.